JoshuaNwaizu/joshuanwaizu/README.md

 <h2 align="left">About Me 👨</h2>

-<p align="left">I'm a Fullstack developer who is passionate about creating beautiful and functional web applications.
+<p align="left">I'm a Fullstack developer who creates beautiful and functional web applications.
 My expertise lies in HTML, CSS, Tailwind CSS JavaScript, TypeScript, React, Next.JS, Node.JS, Express.js and MongoDB.

 I have a strong understanding of Full-Stack development principles and have gained experience building responsive and user-friendly web pages.
 I love using React to create dynamic user interfaces and manage state, and I have a talent for combining the MERN stack (MongoDb, ExpressJs, React and NodeJS) to create visually appealing layouts.